 A shifting sense of time, space, and place can bring huge advantages to fantastical works of fiction.
 The feeling that time is a folded concept, repeating and resetting in a quasi-ritualistic ceremony of life adds a sheen of the monumental to even the smallest and most intimate of dramas.
-This sheen is the absolute embodiment … Continue reading Red Shift (Play For Today, 1978) – John Mackenzie (BFI).
+This sheen is the absolute embodiment of the work of writer, Alan Garner, and is never … Continue reading Red Shift (Play For Today, 1978) – John Mackenzie (BFI).

 The late 1970s and early 1980s occupy a strange realm in our current affections of nostalgia.
 While openly acknowledged as a problematic era for politics, riots and race/police relations being at an all time low, there has been a steady but gradual yearning for the age’s art.
-This isn’t just in the traditional sense of … Continue reading That Sinking Feeling (Bill Forsyth, 1979) – BFI Flipside.
+This isn’t just in the traditional sense of nostalgia but quite a specific relationship; the era is currently … Continue reading That Sinking Feeling (Bill Forsyth, 1979) – BFI Flipside.

 The notion of gothic is quite rightly taking over the BFI at the moment.
 Their gothic season is looking set to be its most all encompassing and vast seasonal retrospective for some time.
 The gothic tint has found its way into a number of avenues including its DVD range.
-The Flipside label always seemed fit … Continue reading Schalcken The Painter – Leslie Megahey (BFI Flipside).
+The Flipside label always seemed fit for the sort of gothic releases still residing in the … Continue reading Schalcken The Painter – Leslie Megahey (BFI Flipside).

 The latest release in the BFI Flipside series revels in the social satire of its era with glee.
-Though of course the main draw of the release will be Saxon Logan’s main feature, Sleepwalker (1984), the release itself is built up to make a whole package of potential double and even triple bills of viewing; … Continue reading Sleepwalker (1984) – Saxon Logan, BFI Flipside.
+Though of course the main draw of the release will be Saxon Logan’s main feature, Sleepwalker (1984), the release itself is built up to make a whole package of potential double and even triple bills of viewing; some Logan themed, some nocturnal themed.
+The main feature simply … Continue reading Sleepwalker (1984) – Saxon Logan, BFI Flipside.